BradGreig/brownlow-predictor/docs/index.md

 A great source for AFL statistics is the [fitzRoy](https://cran.r-project.org/web/packages/fitzRoy/vignettes/fitzRoy.html) R package.
 This conveniently provides an API for obtaining all manner of AFL statistics sourced from multiple databases.
 This obviously will be of great use for this project.

 However, I found it only contained AFL fantasy scores dating back to 2010.
-After a little bit of time hacking together some scripts to scrape data off [Footywire](https://www.footywire.com/)(one of the main repositories of statistical information) I was able to obtain fantasy data for the 2007 - 2009 seasons.
+Which to be fair, is almost certainly more than enough.
+However, for the fun of it, I decided to see if I could find any additional data to create a larger database than previous models.
+After a little bit of time hacking together some scripts to scrape data off [Footywire](https://www.footywire.com/)(one of the main repositories of statistical information) I was able to obtain additional fantasy data for the 2007 - 2009 seasons.

-In total, I have individual player statistical data spanning 2007 - 2024 to explore.
+In total, I have individual player statistical data (including Brownlow and fantasy scores) spanning 2007 - 2023 to explore.
+This corresponds to a total of 3023 games.
+The goal is to create a predictive model for the 2024 season, so we have those 198 games as well.
+Obviously without the Brownlow information.

 ## Data Insights

-There is a considerable amount of available data, not all of which correlate with a players chances of getting Brownlow votes.
-Let's take a look into the data and see what may be useful to predict a players chances of receiving Brownlow votes.
+There is a considerable amount of individual player statistical data available, not all of which correlate with a players chances of getting Brownlow votes.
+Let's take a look into the data and see what interesting insights we can obtain about what statistics may be useful to predict a players chances of receiving Brownlow votes.
 This will help us decide what information to focus on for predicting our models.

-For the purposes of creating predictive models, raw numbers are not helpful.
-Instead, we need to normalise the data in a representative fashion.
-For example, based on the maximum value obtained within each match.
-This also has a secondary benefit of dealing with the shortened matches of 2020 due to Covid-19.
+For the purposes of creating predictive models, raw numbers are not going to be overly helpful for most statistics.
+This is for multiple reasons: (i) game conditions; wet/dry games lead to different distributions of statistics, (ii) game styles; rule changes over the years lead to different team strategies and game style and (iii) allows us to deal with the shortened matches in 2020 due to Covid-19.
+There are a few different ways we could choose to do this and we will look into a few of those here.
+For example, we can normalise each individual statistic according to the match statistics (which emphasises players who got the most disposals/goals etc.).
+This could either be as a zero to one (one being highest total of that statistic).
+Alternatively, this could be as a fraction (e.g. 10 per cent of all goals kicked in the game).
+We could equally just rank all players 1-40 odd, for the most/least of each statistic.
+All these should work out to behave similarly, but some are more intuitive for obtaining insights.

+To begin with, lets look at what statistics lead to 3-2-1 votes in all our historical games.

 ## Predictive models